tom-doerr/simpledspy/info.md

-if python type hints are used, those types should be set in the dspy signature it should not be necessary to set inputs or ouputs labels when calling a module please make sure we have tests for mapping input variable names to the signature input variable names
+if python type hints are used, those types should be set in the dspy signature it should not be necessary to set inputs or ouputs labels when calling a module please make sure we have tests for mapping input variable names to the signature input variable names we should use the actual assign output names even when we have multiple outputs and shouldn't just use e.g. output0, output1

 # usage examples